Blog

 sfc /scannow

-3. After completing the operation, restart your computer.
+3. Once the process is complete, restart your computer.

-If you have recently changed components (e.g., the motherboard), Windows may treat it as a new computer.
-In this case, use your Microsoft account to reactivate:
+If you've recently replaced any components (such as the motherboard), Windows may treat this as a new computer.
+In that case, use your Microsoft account to reactivate:

-• Sign in to the Microsoft account associated with the previous activation.
+• Sign in to the Microsoft account associated with your previous activation.

 • Go to Settings > Update & Security > Activation > Troubleshoot.

-• Select the option Hardware changed on this device.
+• Select the option " Hardware has been changed on this device."

 • Select your device from the list and continue with the activation.

-If none of the above methods work, it is worth contacting Microsoft technical support directly, who can help verify the key and activate the system remotely.
+If none of the above methods work, you should contact Microsoft Support directly; they can help verify your product key and activate the system remotely.

 Additional tips:

-• Ensure that you are using a key that is compatible with your system version (Home, Pro, etc.).
+• Make sure you're using a product key that matches your version of the operating system (Home, Pro, etc.).

-• Do not use generators or suspicious activation tools—they may compromise the integrity of your system and cause additional problems.
+• Do not use generators or suspicious activation tools—they may compromise system integrity and cause additional problems.

-• Regularly back up your data before making system changes.
+• Back up your data regularly before making any system changes.

 Summary

-The Windows activation error 0x80070032 can have various causes, but in most cases, it can be successfully fixed by following the steps above.
-Whether you are using Windows 7, 8.1, 10, or 11, it is crucial to be patient and thorough.
+The Windows activation error 0x80070032 can have various causes, but in most cases, it can be successfully resolved by following the steps above.
+Whether you’re using Windows 7, 8.1, 10, or 11, it’s crucial to remain patient and follow the instructions carefully.
 Also, remember that using genuine product keys and keeping your system in good technical condition will help you avoid such problems in the future.

 Sign in